niyaan21/thereportgenscholar/src/README.md

 *   **Mind Map Concept Extraction:** Analyzes text input to identify a main idea and key concepts with related terms, providing a structured starting point for mind mapping.
 *   **Text-to-Speech for Reports:** Listen to generated report sections with AI-powered audio playback for enhanced accessibility and proofreading.
 *   **AI-Powered Originality Analysis:** Leverages AI to compare generated text against its vast knowledge base of academic literature and web sources, identifying potential similarities and citing likely original sources to help ensure academic integrity.
-*   **Note-taking Apps Integration:** Connect to Notion and Obsidian in your account settings and simulate syncing reports to your favorite apps.
-(Placeholder integration).
 *   **Secure User Authentication:** Robust Firebase authentication (Email/Password, Sign in with Google).
 *   **Intuitive User Interface:** Clean, modern, and responsive UI built with Next.js, ShadCN UI, and Tailwind CSS.
 *   **Downloadable Outputs:** Export reports in structured JSON and formatted PDF.